bernie-skipole/inditest/README.md

 led2.py As simulated\_led.py but set to listen on port 7626 and with devicename led

 serve\_remotes.py Connects to two remote servers led1.py and led2.py\
-Rather than using remote machines, these three services are all on one\
+Rather than using remote machines, these services are all on one\
 machine using different ports.
 The duplicate names on the remote connections\
 should be detected and cause the calling server to shutdown